oscarcpz/ansible/README.md

 * inventory-local - definition to work with the local machine
 * inventory-vagrant-oneserver - definition to work with vagrant machines
+* inventory-vagrant-severalservers - definition to work with multiple vagrant virtual machines

 ## Test Ansible